NinoslavVasic/Multi-Blockchain-Wallet-in-Python/README.md

 <p> Dependencies <p>

 - PHP must be installed on your operating system (any version, 5 or 7).
-Don't worry, you will *not* need to know any PHP.
+Don't worry, you will *not* need to know any PHP (just in case if `./derive` is not working in comand line, we will use it as a backup in one coding line).

 - You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.